-- The 8-inch guitar speakers are of course the ones that suit your needs.
-If you are currently still learning the strings and doing what you can to understand the basics of the guitar, likely you do not need the best equipment available.
-If one is just starting out, it is ideal to get something uncomplicated and of medium quality just to get one’s bearings in the practice of playing the guitar.
+- The best 8-inch guitar speakers, or 10 inch or any other size for that matter, for you are the ones that suit your needs.
+If you are currently still learning the strings and doing what you can to understand the basics of the guitar, you do not need the best equipment available.
+If you’re just starting out, it is ideal to get something uncomplicated and of serviceable quality just to get your bearings in the practice of playing the guitar.
 It is in this capacity that the 8-inch guitar speakers truly shine, working as a good starting point for new guitar players to get an idea of what their work sounds like.

-- The sound, of course, is quite important to any guitar speaker no matter what its size.
+- The sound, of course, is quite important to any guitar speaker, no matter what its size.
 A good sounding guitar speaker needs quality, properly balanced midst and good quality highs.
-It will also need a good quality bottom end of sounds, to enable a fuller range of sounds to emerge and allow musicians to experiment with each use of each string and cord to get an idea of what each of them sounds like without the typical array of shaky, unreliable sounds of a low end speaker or amplifier.
+It will also need a good quality bottom end, to enable a fuller range of sounds to emerge and allow musicians to experiment with each use of each string and cord to get an idea of what each of them sounds like without the typical array of shaky, unreliable sounds of a low end speaker or amplifier.

 - Compatibility with existing equipment is of course essential.
 If your amplifier is not 15 watts, it is unlikely to be able to handle a 15 watt speaker.
-Other factors in modifying ones equipment can range from fitting upgrades in to the actual need for such equipment.
+Other factors in modifying your equipment can range from fitting upgrades to the actual need for such equipment.

 - Finally, there is the matter of price.
 While most musicians would be thrilled to have an essentially unlimited budget, very few come even close.
-To that end, one must find a good quality speaker at a price they can afford without excessive financial draining.
-While getting the cheapest equipment is advisable only for newcomers who have not yet committed to the art form, the length of a warranty can help distinguish between a too cheap piece of equipment and one that’s a surprisingly worthwhile piece of gear.
+To that end, one must find a good quality speaker at a price they can afford without excessive financial burden.
+While getting the cheapest equipment is advisable only for newcomers who have not yet committed to the art form, the length of a warranty can help distinguish between a cheap piece of equipment and one that may just be a surprisingly worthwhile piece of gear.

 - Keep it away from other devices that produce heat and keep it in a well ventilated area.